-Nestled among three lakes in southern Lombardy, Mantua (Mantova) is a city steeped in Renaissance glory.
+Tucked among three lakes in southern Lombardy, Mantua (Mantova) is a city steeped in Renaissance glory.
 Once ruled by the powerful Gonzaga family, this UNESCO-listed town offers a rich blend of art, culture, and scenic beauty.
-Whether you’re planning a Mantua day trip or a longer stay, this Mantua travel guide has everything you need to make the most of your visit.
+Whether you’re planning a Mantua day trip or a longer stay, this Mantua travel guide will help you experience the best the city has to offer.

 Table of Contents